 Salespeople, on the other hand, have to do a lot of reaching out and convincing to generate interest in your offers and close more opportunities.

-All of that will make you wonder:
+All of these tasks that consume exorbitant amounts of time and resources will make you wonder:

 Here are four reasons why tracking sales leads is crucial:

 1. Keeping Track of Sales Leads Improves Your Sales Process